Abzoo22/freelancing-website/README.md

-# freelancing-website
+# Work Wise
-A freelancing website
+A freelancing website created by using html,css,javascript and php